duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Icon Template Group

-This template is similar to the **text** group, however, the detail view is better suited to displaying an icon image.
+This template is similar to the **text** group, since it uses the same `item` template.
+However, the detail view is better suited to displaying an icon image.

 ### Usage